African wild dog: Enemies and competitors

 African wild dogs commonly lose their kills to larger predators.
 Spotted hyenas are important kleptoparasites and follow packs of African wild dogs to appropriate their kills.
 They typically inspect areas where wild dogs have rested and eat any food remains they find.
 When approaching wild dogs at a kill, solitary hyenas approach cautiously and attempt to take off with a piece of meat unnoticed, though they may be mobbed in the attempt.
-When operating in groups, spotted hyenas are more successful in pirating African wild dog kills, though the latter's greater tendency to assist each other puts them at an advantage against spotted hyenas, which rarely work cooperatively.
+When operating in groups, spotted hyenas are more successful in pirating African wild dog kills, though the dogs' greater tendency to assist each other puts them at an advantage against spotted hyenas, which rarely work cooperatively.
 Cases of African wild dogs scavenging from spotted hyenas are rare.
 Although African wild dog packs can easily repel solitary hyenas, on the whole, the relationship between the two species is a one-sided benefit for the hyenas, with African wild dog densities being negatively correlated with high hyena populations.
+In the Selous Game Reserve, it has been reported that African wild dogs lose 2% of their kills to spotted hyenas, less than 1% to lions, and another less than 1% to larger packs of their own species.
 It has been estimated that a 25% kill loss rate would require African wild dogs to spend 7.6–12 hours per day hunting to recover the wasted energy, which is unfeasible and makes them extremely vulnerable to kleptoparasitism.
 Beyond piracy, cases of interspecific killing of African wild dogs by spotted hyenas are documented.
 African wild dogs are apex predators, only fatally losing contests to larger social carnivores.
 When briefly unprotected, wild dog pups may occasionally be vulnerable to large eagles, such as the martial eagle, when they venture out of their dens.